-What’s the difference between buzzers & bells?Doorbell buzzers such as the DH920 by Thomas & Betts, are an extremely loud buzzer, excellent for business, warehouse, or industrial applications.
-The buzzers featured here use a small hammer that strikes the bell to emit the loud ringing sound.
-We offer a four inch bell, a 2 1/2 inch bell, and an enclosed bell.
-Similar to the buzzer selection, we also have a selection of traditional bells, or aka “fire bells.”
-These are the bells you see in commercial locations, or schools, for example, to notify of an alarm.
-These firebells , or school bells as they are also known, are extremely loud and effective at notifying users.
+Doorbell buzzers, such as the DH920 by Thomas & Betts, are extremely loud buzzers, excellent for business, warehouse, or industrial applications.
+The buzzers featured here use a small hammer that strikes the bell to emit a loud ringing sound.
+We offer a four-inch bell, a 2-1/2-inch bell, and an enclosed bell.
+Like the buzzer selection, we also have a selection of traditional bells, aka “fire bells.”
+For example, these are the bells you see in commercial locations or schools to notify of an alarm.
+These fire alarm bells, or school bells as they are known, are very loud and effective at notifying users.

-When would I use a buzzer instead of a doorbell?Door chimes aren’t designed to be “extra” loud.
+Door chimes aren’t designed to be “extra” loud.
 Most have a volume control feature, but even at full volume, they may not be loud enough if you work in a noisy environment.
-Just as you may not want to hear a fire bell sound in your home, a nice 8-note Westminster chime may not be loud enough for your workshop.
+Just as you may not want to hear a fire bell in your home, a pleasant 8-note Westminster chime may not be loud enough for your workshop.
 Buzzers and bells, on the other hand, can usually get the job done.
-Our Loudest:

-What powers these buzzers and bells?The buzzers and bells listed in this category require a power supply in order to work.
-In most cases, they take a 12V DC power supply, which may be supplied from a variety of sources, however, a doorbell transformer is most common.
-If you are not familiar with doorbell transformers, give us a call and we would be happy to assist you.
+The buzzers and bells in this category require a power supply.
+In most cases, they take a 12V DC power supply, which may be supplied from various sources.
+However, a doorbell transformer is the most common.
+If you are unfamiliar with doorbell transformers, call us, and we will be happy to assist you.
 Can I install a fire bell or buzzer instead of a traditional doorbell for my shop?
 Yes, you can, and that’s pretty common.
 Because this would be a wired set-up, there are a few pieces you are going to need:

 - buzzer or fire-bell